-Seeing that one of your dog’s paws is swollen or red might alarm you.
+Seeing that one of your dog’s paws is swollen or red is alarming.
 It’s not normal and could be uncomfortable for your pet.
 But, you still need to find out the underlying cause.
-Thankfully, most issues that cause swelling and redness of the paws can quickly be identified and treated.
+Thankfully, issues that cause swelling and redness of the paws can be identified and treated.

-More often than not, these symptoms are associated with an infection.
-Knowing what type of infection your dog has can mean that you’re better equipped to treat it.
-Dogs’ paws are quite sensitive, so while a condition that causes redness of the paws may not be life-threatening, it can be really uncomfortable and tender for your pet.
+More often than not, these symptoms are associated with a bite or infection.
+Knowing the type of infection can mean that you or your vet are better equipped to treat it.
+Dogs’ paws are quite sensitive, so while a condition that causes redness of the paws may not be life-threatening, it can be uncomfortable and tender for your pet.

 Specific symptoms go along with swollen paws.
-These symptoms can usually give you a better idea of what your dog is going through and what you can do to help them.
-For example, treatment may be different if there’s an object stuck in your dog’s paw than it would be if they have a bacterial infection.
+These give you a better idea of what your dog is going through and what you can do to help them.
+For example, treatment may be different if there’s an object stuck in your dog’s paw than it would if they have a bacterial infection.

 With that in mind, the best thing you can do is find out the reason behind the problem.
 Check your dog’s paws periodically, not just when they look like they’re in pain.
 Your dog can’t protect their paws on their own, so it’s up to you as the owner to give them as much help as possible.
 If they do have a swollen, red paw, treating it quickly will help to ease your dog’s pain.

 - 1 What Are the Reasons for Swollen Paws?

 - 1.2 Too Much Activity

 - 1.4 Something Dropped on The Paw